opendatateam/udata/docs/geopf.md

 ### Workflow

-1. Collect stored data IDs from `geopf:push:stored-data-id` on the dataset's push resources.
+1. Collect `(geopf:push:datastore-id, geopf:push:stored-data-id)` pairs from the dataset's push resources — same per-resource datastore-selection logic as the push flow, falling back to `GEOPF_DATASTORE_ID` for resources pushed before per-resource datastore tracking existed.
-2. For each stored data ID, query `GET /datastores/{id}/offerings?stored_data={id}`.
+2. For each pair, query `GET /datastores/{datastore_id}/offerings?stored_data={stored_data_id}`.
 3. For each offering: create a new resource if none with matching `geopf:offering:id` exists, or update the URL if it changed.
 4. Remove any resources whose `geopf:offering:id` no longer appears in the live offering set.

+Authenticated with the static `GEOPF_TOKEN` service-account token (see "Authentication" above) — unlike the push flow, this isn't per-user: a periodic background job has no acting user to authenticate as, and authenticating it as whichever user last pushed a resource turned out not to work reliably (their OAuth refresh token doesn't survive long inactivity; see `udata/geopf/tasks.py:sync_geopf_offerings` history for what was tried and ruled out).

 ### Offering resource extras